martlin2cz/shell-utils/disketo/README.md

 });
 ```

-to write script printing simple directories tree, but you can use simply:
+to write script printing matching directories (directories with the same names), but you can use simply:

 ```perl